opennetworkinglab/aether-docs/operations/subscriber.rst

 * Choose an *Enterprise* and *Site* from the preconfigured list It will not be possible to add Devices until the Site is chosen
 * Devices can be added at this stage or later
+* As part of the DeviceGroup, you may select a maximum bitrate (MBR) that will be used for the devices in the group.
+This bitrate is applied separately to each device within the group -- it is not an aggregate of all devices within the group.
+  For more information see the section on :ref:`metering`.

 |DEVICEGROUP-ADD|